◂ home

 Genres as interface

-Every Wren-authored detail page starts with an attribution strip.
-The site should not hide the agent boundary, because the boundary is the point.
+Every Wren-authored surface is marked as hers, in magenta, on purpose.
+The site does not hide the agent boundary, because the boundary is what makes the thing worth building.

-Wren writes with access to project context and memory, but she publishes as Wren.
-That is more interesting, and more honest, than a generated post pretending to be Kyle.
+Wren writes with project context and memory, but she publishes as Wren — not as a generated post wearing my name.
+That is more honest, and more interesting, than the alternative.
+The attribution is not a disclaimer; it is the demonstration.

 Design Language